 Average people lead average lives.
 You, I’m guessing, don’t want to be average.

-You want to be great.
-You believe you can be remarkable.
+You want to be great, you believe you can be remarkable.

 That means you need to take in extraordinary ideas and act on them… without even thinking about it… day in and day out.

-Do that and you’ll become an unstoppable life enthusiast.
+Read these 15 personal growth books and you’ll become an unstoppable life enthusiast.
 You’ll become a master.

 Ideas are free, yet we think the same things over and over.